bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.35 - 2025/06/02 =
+* Tweak - Declare Booking Activities compatible with WooCommerce cart and checkout blocks (after more than a year of beta testing)
+* Fix - Translations may not be loaded in specific configurations

 = 1.16.34 - 2025/04/18 =
 * Fix - Hide WC Payments quick payments buttons on activity product pages (the booking needs to be added to cart first)